Do Go On - Do Go On Presents: Arty Facts - Vault

 I know.

-But, yeah, Makaki already had a reputation for being very good
+30s by this time but yeah McCackey already had a reputation for like being very good

-if he thinks it's all right.
+No, if he thinks it's alright.

-Surely with art and stuff, you've got to trust the experts to some degree.
+And surely with art and stuff, you've got to trust the experts to some degree.

 Right.

-you know i couldn't i couldn't write an essay about the geometricicity of it
+But, you know, I couldn't write an essay about the geometricicity of it or anything like that.

-So, yeah, they trusted Makaki's opinion and they went ahead with, you know,
+So, yeah, they trusted McCacky's opinion, and they went

-letting Ron Robertson-Swann make this piece of art.
+ahead with, you know, letting Ron Robertson-Swan make this piece of art.

-Max Delaney, who's the artistic director and CEO of ACCA,
+Max Delaney, who's the artistic director and CEO of Acker, wrote a really great piece

-and he touches a lot on the impact of Vault
+about Volt a couple of years ago and he touches a lot on the impact of Volt and also,

-you know what Melbourne was like then.
-He says initially there was great fanfare but it very
+you know, what Melbourne was like then.

-quickly developed into a much publicised controversy attracting huge public and media debate.
+publicized controversy, attracting huge public and media debate.

 It became a staple on the front page of Melbourne's newspapers for six months or so.

-Breakfast Radio, Duos, you know, Pig Dog and the Runt Man.
+Breakfast Radio, duos, you know, pig dog and the runt man.

 I'll still take callback on it.